KurkowskiSeth/Park-aholic/README.md

 ## Known Bugs

-* The filter button segues to a blank view controller with no back botton.
-* Pressing either the park cell in the table view or the pin on the map won’t take you anywhere.
 * Both the user’s location and the park’s locations on the map are the same color so you won’t be able to tell them apart.